msinilo/crunchersharp/README.md

 # crunchersharp
-Program analyses debugger information file (PDB, so Microsoft Visual C++ only) and presents info about user defined structures (size, padding, etc).
+Program analyses debugger information file (PDB, so Microsoft Visual C++ only) and presents info about user defined structures (size, padding, cachelines, etc).

 Original blog post: http://msinilo.pl/blog/?p=425
+You can import a .csv with the instance count to get the total waste.

 Note that you will need the `msdia` classes to be registered.
 To do this: